 - a.
 Each director is responsible for providing constructive counsel to and oversight of management, consistent with a director's statutory and fiduciary obligations to the Corporation.
-Each director shall advance the interests of the Corporation and the effectiveness of the Board, by bringing their knowledge and experience to bear on the strategic and operational issues facing the Corporation, by preparing for and participating in meetings of the Board and its Committees, and by enhancing their familiarity with the Corporation and its business, people and competitive environment. - b.
-To elaborate on the role of individual directors beyond the scope of these Guidelines, the Board has issued Rules of Reference for Directors. - c.
-Each director shall attend meetings of the Board and meetings of Committees of the Board of which each director is a member, in person or by means of electronic, telephone or other communications facilities that permit all persons participating to hear each other, and shall review all meeting materials in advance of each meeting.
+Each director shall advance the interests of the Corporation and the effectiveness of the Board, by bringing his or her knowledge and experience to bear on the strategic and operational issues facing the Corporation, by preparing for and participating in meetings of the Board and its Committees, and by enhancing his or her familiarity with the Corporation and its business, people and competitive environment. - b.
+To elaborate on the role of individual directors beyond the scope of these Guidelines, the Board has issued Terms of Reference for Directors. - c.
+Each director shall attend meetings of the Board and meetings of Committees of the Board of which each director is a member, in person or by conference call, and shall review all meeting materials in advance of each meeting.
 The attendance record of each director shall be disclosed annually in appropriate public disclosure documents.